CMU-IDS-2020/a3-wqyf/writeup.md

 TODO: **A clear description of the goals of your project.** Describe the question that you are enabling a user to answer.
 The question should be compelling and the solution should be focused on helping users achieve their goals.

+We aim to develop a tool that allows users to dynamically explore the traffic flow of NYC taxi by user specified date-time and locations.
+The users can use the tool to answer the  question: given a specified pick-up location, how the traffic flow bandwidth and direction change overtime.

 ## Design

 TODO: **A rationale for your design decisions.** How did you choose your particular visual encodings and interaction techniques?
 What alternatives did you consider and how did you arrive at your ultimate choices?

+Query order:
+The users will specify the date, then the location, radius, and finally the hour span of the day.
+The location and radius search is potentially time-consuming.
+The user will first input a location, then given the location longitude and latitude, we determine all the pick-ups within the radius of the location.
+Specify the date can potentially greatly reduce the search space for location filtering.
+Here the trade-off is whether the users will base on the date and then filter for the location or base on the location and filter for the date.
+If for the latter,  the location filter should be conducted first to optimize the query speed.
+We implemented in both orders and decided to use the first date then the location approach and the hours.
+We believe the interface provides the best usability.
+Additionally, the interface allows users to first determine a date and location,  then use the slider bar to explore the hourly traffic flow.

+Date query range:
+We allow the users to specify specific date-time using calendar and hours-span using slider bar.
+The query condition meets the objective for users to track traffic flow.
+The users can clearly see the traffic flow for different hours.
+For example, the difference of traffic flow between morning time 8:00 am vs night time 11:00 pm or weekdays vs weekends.

+We have experimented with giving users different query choices.
+For example instead of a specific date, the users can choose a range of days.
+However, the query choice leads to significantly larger query results which are mostly meaningless from the users' perspective and very expensive for Streamlight to render.
+For example, query data from 2016/01/01 - 2016/01/31query all 200k rows at the same time.

+Interaction techniques:
+The users can choose two different map layers: HexagonLayer, Heat-map.
+They also have the option to show the path of pick-up and drop-off.
+We use the color of encoding to represent the estimated speed of the traffic flow, where more green means higher speed and more red means lower speed.
+We have experimented with different color encoding combinations, and find out the green and red color encoding is most intuitive and clear.

+Animation rational:
+We created the animation for the following reasons.
+1. Users can see the dynamic traffic flow given the specified location and time-span.
+2. When the query results are large, the pick-up and drop-off path become intractable for users, so the animation can help breakdown the traffic flow in a mini-scale.

+We create two types of animation.
+1. by hour-scale for the day 2. is by the minute-scale for the user-specified time span.

+By hour allows the users to see the traffic flow for the day, so the users will have a general idea about the traffic flow.
+If the users see certain traffic flow during the hour need more close attention, they can choose to explore the traffic flow on a minute scale.

 ## Development

 TODO: **An overview of your development process.** Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
 What aspects took the most time?

+We are a highly collaborative team.

+After we pick the dataset, we carefully  discussed  and determined the general objective.
+Weiqin was in charge of pre-process data, interactive graphic design, dynamic filtering using date-time, location, interactive graph animation.

+Yifan is in charge of color encoding of taxi path using velocity, dynamic filtering using date-time, interactive graphic design, interactive graph animation,  and code structure optimization.

+The most time-consuming part is to determine the most effective visual and interactive design so that the audiences can better use our tool.
+For example, we have tried to alter the query order, color encoding, layers of map.
+The experiments were very time-consuming, but it allows us to better understand and find the best features to have for the tool.